cloudmesh-community/fa19-516-158/datacenter.md

 All major data centres at Facebook, Google and the ones in China use Hydro as their renewal energy.
 Electricity is the main source for data centres to power their systems.
 It is essential to keep this in check at all times.
 Infact, all major data centres including Microsoft and other IT related companies are moving towards sustainable environment and using energy-efficient sources.
 Most of these data centres are looking at doing this to ensure they are not harming the environment.
 They ensure that by doing so, they are well-known and qualified vendors all over the world.
 In the wake of the changing environment and pollution due to various emissions in daily life, renewal energy is looked at serious by all data centres.

 "Mongolia Information Park can make use of free air cooling for up to eight months a year.
-"Power suppliers are also taking a keen interest in the Hohhot Cloud Computing Base.
+Power suppliers are also taking a keen interest in the Hohhot Cloud Computing Base.
 Beijing Energy Investment Holding said it will build a 2×350 MW and 2×600 MW cogeneration plant with 8.5bn CNY.
 While Inner Mongolia Electric Power Co said it will invest 1.11bn CNY for building one 500kV substation and two 220kV substations." [[7]](https://www.datacenterdynamics.com/news/inner-mongolia-an-emerging-region-for-cloud/ )

 "Hohhot gets 7.7m kW from a mixture of thermal and hydroelectric sources, but is projected to gain another 1.8m kW after work is finished on a new thermal power facility." [[8]](https://community.spiceworks.com/topic/1290566-why-are-so-many-data-centers-in-inner-mongolia) Hohhot generates so much hydroelectric power beacuse yearly average of over a foot of rain adds to its 1.2 billion cubic meter reserve of water.